 The durability of your deck depends on the wood material, maintenance frequency, proper installation, and climate.
 It can be durable as long as these factors are considered.

 Now, will an outdoor rug damage a wood deck?
-If you read our take on the matter, you’ll know it’s both yes and no. At the end of the day, the solution to this dilemma depends on the material you choose.
+If you read my take on the matter, you’ll know it’s both yes and no. At the end of the day, the solution to this dilemma depends on the material you choose.

 You should also remember that proper maintenance will save you from expensive repairs and replacements in the long run.